walterhiggins/WMPJS/book-outline.md

 @@listing leaderboard_v2.js A Simple Jumps Leaderboard: while loop.

 #### Breaking out of loops
 There are times when you'll want to break out of a loop early.
 Let's say you only want to display a list of players who have actually jumped - that is - players whose jump count is greater than zero.
-You can break out of a loop early using the Javascript *break* statement.
+You can break out of a loop early using the JavaScript *break* statement.
 Take a look at the following listing to see an example of the *break* statement:

 @@listing leaderboard_v3.js Breaking out of loops.